Sohail103/LeafLedger/README.md

 ## Future improvements:

 - a better UI
-- facility to automatically collect transactions from the hedera mirror node REST APIs and calculate net amount owed to each student
+- facility to automatically collect transactions from the hedera mirror node REST APIs and calculate net amount owed to each student (completed and added the feature)

 ## Transaction flow